 The Online Learning Consortium (OLC) is reaching out to our global community of thought leaders, faculty, innovators, and practitioners to bring you insights from the field of online, blended, and digital learning.
-This week, Dr. Baiyun Chen, OLC Institute faculty for the Blended Learning Mastery Series: Research into Practice, joins us to discuss the future of blended learning in higher education, as well as a variety of other topics.
+This week, Dr. Baiyun Chen, one of the OLC Institute faculty for the Blended Learning Mastery Series: Research into Practice, joins us to discuss the future of blended learning in higher education, as well as a variety of other topics.

 OLC: How do you define innovation?

 Innovation is a change, a new idea, and a new perspective.
 I am very fortunate to be able to work with early adopters of new technologies and pedagogies on innovative projects at my institution.

 OLC: Tell us about your current research and projects at UCF.